Feather Bluster

 Feather Bluster is a 1958 Warner Bros.
 Merrie Melodies animated short directed by Robert McKimson.
 The cartoon was released on May 10, 1958, and features Foghorn Leghorn and the Barnyard Dawg.

 The short is essentially a clip show, in that the majority of the footage is reused from earlier cartoons.

 Plot

 The story begins with an elderly Foghorn Leghorn and Barnyard Dawg peacefully playing checkers.
-Their respective grandsons are known to imitate their actions during their younger years; first Foghorn's grandson spanks Dawg's grandson (named Pup) with a tiny board, causing the latter to chase him unsuccessfully when he is jerked to a stop by his rope.
-Foghorn's grandson then yells "AHH SHADDUP!!!" while slapping Pup, enraging Foghorn upon hearing the noises and questions his grandson's actions towards Pup.
+The two have grandsons who are known to imitate their actions during their younger years; first Foghorn's grandson spanks Dawg's grandson (named Pup) with a tiny board, causing the latter to chase him unsuccessfully when he is jerked to a stop by his rope.
+Foghorn's grandson then yells "AHH SHADDUP!!!" while slapping Pup, startling Foghorn upon hearing the noises and angrily questions his grandson's actions towards Pup.
 Dawg then tells Foghorn that Foghorn's grandson takes up from him, and they begin to recount old stories of them pulling pranks on one another.
 Flashbacks between Foghorn and Dawg use footage from the following cartoons (in order of appearance):